Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 If you’re interested, try to buy tickets in advance.
 Muay Thai fights are a big deal in these parts.

-If you only have one full day in Bangkok, you’ll want to check it out on your one day in Bangkok.
-I’m assuming you built in a recovery day or two before you leave Bangkok for the rest of your Thailand adventures, though.
+If you only have one full day in Bangkok, you’ll want to prioritize the Grand Palace.
+I’m assuming you built in a recovery day or two before you leave the city for the rest of your Thailand adventures, though.

 Stop 1: Breakfast